ashh640/Highway/README.md

 #### Step Two

-Create any HTML files required for each of your pages.
+Create any HTML files required for each of your pages or add a script tage to your page that contains the html.
+The script tag should have the type 'text/html' and an id which you state as the template in the routes config.

 Create a javascript file to set up the routes.

 ```javascript
 (function() {